 General: It is not necessary to compare an installation quantitatively for the installation awards; or an individual with a team for the individual/team awards.
-Rather, all nominees, other than those in the Environmental Excellence in Weapon System Acquisition category (see Tab F2 for separate judging guidance), should be judged qualitatively relative to the following six criteria.
-Nominees should not be compared against each other, nor should they be evaluated quantitatively.
+Rather, all nominees, other than those in the Environmental Excellence in Weapon System Acquisition category (see Tab F2 for separate judging guidance), are to be judged qualitatively relative to the following six criteria.
+Nominees are not to be compared against each other, nor should they be evaluated quantitatively.
 Specific judging criteria applicable to the award category are noted in the nomination packet instructions for that award category later in this document.